 There is, however, evidence that this cosy coexistence is being eroded, as both Christianity and humanism come under attack.
 Many people now say that we are living in a post-Christian age, because there is much less reliance on Christian thought as the bedrock of ethical decision-making.

 Similarly, people are saying that we are moving towards a post-humanist age.
-John Gray, in his riviting book Straw dogs, describes humanism as 'a secular religion thrown together from decaying scraps of Christian myth.
+John Gray, in his riveting book Straw dogs, describes humanism as 'a secular religion thrown together from decaying scraps of Christian myth.

 Humanism is a product of 18th century enlightenment philosophy, which sought to use rational and scientific explanations of nature and human existence.
 It developed a view of humanity that said it was special because of its sentience (ability to feel), intelligence and self-awareness.
 'What defines us as human beings is our subjectivity, our capacity for conscious, rational dialogue and inquiry,' claims neurobiologist and humanist Kenan Malik.
 'This is what allows us to ask ourselves what it means to be human.
 It is also what allows us to answer it.'